 This recipe will make two stromboli.
 If you don’t need both right away, simply cool, wrap well and freeze for later.
 To enjoy later, simply thaw then rewarm in a moderate oven wrapped in foil.

-Italian style stromboli, filled with sundried tomato paste, Italian deli meats, mozzarella and Parmesan cheese and fresh basil leaves.
+This Italian stromboli is filled with homemade sun dried tomato paste, Italian deli meats, mozzarella and and fresh basil leaves, for classic Italian flavours.

 Yield: 24 slices